IonutMotoi/CutPasteSatSeg/README.md

 # CutPasteSatSeg

-Repository for the paper "Evaluating the Efficacy of Cut-and-Paste Data Augmentation in Semantic Segmentation for Satellite Imagery" - IEEE IGARSS 2024
+Repository for the paper ["Evaluating the Efficacy of Cut-and-Paste Data Augmentation in Semantic Segmentation for Satellite Imagery"](https://arxiv.org/abs/2404.05693) - IEEE IGARSS 2024
-Official Implementation for ["Evaluating the Efficacy of Cut-and-Paste Data Augmentation in Semantic Segmentation for Satellite Imagery"](https://arxiv.org/abs/2404.05693) - IEEE IGARSS 2024

 ## Install